Inquiry into Intensive Therapeutic Care Consultation Paper

 Under the Community Services (Complaints, Review and Monitoring) Act 1993 (CS CRAMA) the NSW Ombudsman has functions to: monitor and review the delivery of community services, conduct inquiries into matters affecting service providers and receivers and make recommendations for improvements in the delivery of community services.
 This includes community services that are provided by the non-government sector, with funding or authorisation from the NSW Government.

-In July 2024, the NSW Ombudsman announced the commencement of an inquiry into Intensive Therapeutic Care (ITC).1 Once the Inquiry is completed, we will prepare a Special Report to Parliament (the Report) by the end of 2025 about what we have found and our recommendations.
+In July 2024, the NSW Ombudsman announced the commencement of an inquiry into Intensive Therapeutic Care (ITC).1 Once the Inquiry is completed, we will prepare a Special Report to Parliament (the Report) about what we have found and our recommendations.
 The Report will be available on our website.

 The ITC program provides residential care placements for children over 12 years of age with high and complex needs “…who are either unable to be supported in foster care or require specialised and intensive supports to maintain stability in their care arrangements."2